 On a typical day at Eastern Ridge, children laugh, learn something new, play with friends, create beautiful artwork from natural materials and get dirty.
-They also might mediate, track animals, work in the garden and look for shapes in the clouds.
+They also might meditate, track animals, work in the garden and look for shapes in the clouds.

 Our activities flow from one investigation or creative outlet to the next, and along the way, we incorporate math, science and language while developing problem-solving and social skills.
 We recognize that young children benefit from a routine, but we also strive not to interrupt them when they are immersed in work or play.
 Therefore, we think of our days as following a framework that allows for flexibility while also maintaining a consistent flow.